To put some additional attention to my email, I’d like to add some shape characters to the subject line such as a star or heart.

 An example would be to use use the phone character to indicate that you are relaying a phone message while your colleague was away from his or her desk.

-It would then be quite easy for the recipient to use Organize or Automatic Formatting feature in Outlook 2007 and previous or the Conditional Formatting feature in Outlook 2010 and Outlook 2013.
-Detailed information about that can be found here and here.
+It would then be quite easy for the recipient to use the Automatic Formatting feature in Outlook 2007 or the Conditional Formatting feature in Outlook 2010, Outlook 2013 and Outlook 2016.
+Detailed information about that can be found here.